 The term of office of Directors will normally be for a period of not more than three years, the same as the term of office for the Medical Staff Association.
 For purposes of calculating the duration of a Director’s term of office, the term will be deemed to commence at the close of the annual general meeting at which such Director was appointed or elected.
 If, however, the Director was appointed or elected at an extraordinary general meeting his or her term of office will be deemed to have commenced at the close of the annual general meeting next following such extraordinary general meeting.

-Consecutive Terms.

-The term of office of Directors will normally be subject to the same term limits, if any, on elected offices of the Medical Staff Association.
+Terms of Office.

+Subject to section 5.6(b), Directors are eligible to be elected or appointed for a maximum of six consecutive terms of one year each.

 Election and Appointment of Less than Required Number of Directors

-The Directors must retire from office at each annual general meeting when their successors are elected or appointed.
-If a successor is not elected or appointed, the individual previously elected or appointed continues to hold office until his or her successor is elected or appointed.
+(a) The Directors’ term of office shall expire at each annual general meeting when their successors are elected or appointed.

+(b) If a successor is not elected or appointed, the individual previously elected or appointed continues to hold office until the earlier of the date that their successor is elected or appointed or the close of the next annual general meeting.

 Vacancy Among Directors